italia/Satosa-Saml2Spid/README.md

 **Figure 2**: The result using spid-saml-check.

-## Additional technical informations
+## Additional technical informations for Developers

-#### Spid Requirements
+#### SPID technical Requirements

-The SaToSa **SPID** backend contained in this project works if the following patches will be used, read [this](README.idpy.forks.mngmnt.md) for any further explaination about how to patch by hands.
+The SaToSa **SPID** backend contained in this project adopt specialized forks of pySAML2 and SATOSA, that implements the following patches, read [this](README.idpy.forks.mngmnt.md) for any further explaination about how to patch by hands.

-You can get all those patches and features merged in the following forks:
+All the patches and features are currently merged and available with the following releases:
 - [pysaml2](https://github.com/peppelinux/pysaml2/tree/pplnx-v6.5.0)
 - [SATOSA](https://github.com/peppelinux/SATOSA/tree/pplnx-v7.0.1)